amjack0/Universal-Robot-UR5-Controller/README.md

 By running these command will enable our endeffector_frc_trq_controller to control the joints, in this repo we are only controlling wrist_3_joint & wrist_2_joint with effort_controllers/JointEffortController.

 Discussion: Results can be improved by further tuning the PID values for joints.
-This was not attemted due to the time contraint.
+This was not attempted due to the time contraint.

 # Acknowledgments
 http://gazebosim.org/tutorials/?tut=ros_control#Tutorial:ROSControl